ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 This document evaluates payment gateway options for Bolivian enterprises seeking to accept international payments.
 Our analysis focuses on solutions that minimize bureaucracy, require simple setup with basic configuration, and support either direct Bolivian bank accounts or virtual cards like AirTM and Takenos.

 **Key Finding**: Bolivia is not directly supported by major international gateways like Stripe.
-However, viable paths exist through US company formation or by using regional alternatives like Mercado Pago and PayU Latam.
+However, viable paths exist through US company formation or by using regional alternatives like Mercado Pago, Libélula, and PayU Latam.
 Virtual card solutions from AirTM and Takenos provide practical workarounds for international payments.

 ## International Payment Gateways